 You’ll love them because they’re super simple to make, easily customizable to your preferences, perfect for a crowd (or let’s be honest, dinner for two), and absolutely delicious!

 Nachos at a restaurant are often delicious, and often crazy unhealthy.
 When you make them at home, you control the ingredients and nutrition, and honestly, the (better) flavors.

 These easy sheet pan nachos are also super easy to customize based on your preferences.
-I used ground turkey seasoned with chili powder (everyone thought it was ground beef), but you can make these vegetarian or vegan if you prefer.
+I used ground turkey seasoned with chili powder (everyone thought it was ground beef), but you can make these vegetarian or vegan by using black beans if you prefer.
 You could also use beef or chicken, too.

 I used organic tortilla (corn) chips to make our sheet pan nachos old-school, which are naturally gluten-free.
 However, you can use grain-free tortilla chips or even potato chips if you want to make them grain-free.
 The options are endless to make these your own.

 - ground turkey: (or ground beef or ground chicken, or any leftover roasted or rotisserie chicken works, too); look for the 93% lean ground turkey if possible.
 To make vegetarian or vegan sheet pan nachos, omit the meat and instead add the beans to the sauteed onion and taco seasoning so they still have lots of flavor

 - tortilla chips: or chips of your choice; corn is often genetically modified, so use organic corn tortilla chips if possible.
 I like the ones labeled “thin and crispy”

 - pico de Gallo: or chopped tomatoes; grab a small container of fresh pico de gallo at your store, or use up any cherry or grape tomatoes you have on hand